 If the consultant will use an automobile in any phase of the work performed for your Entity you should also require evidence of automobile liability insurance.
-In some cases, the consulting firm will not own automobiles and therefore may not purchase automobile liability coverage.
-However, the firm should obtain coverage for their non-owned and hired automobile exposure.
-This coverage protects them for claims arising from use of personal or rented vehicles by its principals or employees.
+In some cases, the consulting firm will not own automobiles and therefore may not purchase full automobile liability coverage.
+Regardless of whether or not a firm owns any autos of their own, they should carry coverage for their non-owned and hired automobile exposure.
+Non-owned and hired automobile liability insurance covers vehicles owned by consultants' employees and protects your entity from claims arising out of the use of personal or rented vehicles used in the course of business.
+To verify coverage, request a certificate of insurance listing the carrier, coverage terms and covered auto symbols - hired is symbol 8 and non-owned is symbol 9.
 If you are dealing with a sole proprietor, proof of personal auto coverage should be required, though you may have to accept less than a \$1 million limit.